EranStarkLab/SpikeTiming/README.md

 # SpikeTiming
-Computational routine for calculating the decoding quality, precision and reliability of spike timing.
+Computational routines for calculating decoding quality, precision, and reliability of spike timing.
 ## Overview
-The spike timing analysis does time-domain WN analysis for spike trains, yielding the results depicted in Levi et al.
+The spike timing analysis implements the time-domain white-noise (WN) analyses for spike trains, yielding the results described in Levi, Spivak, Sloin, Someck, Stark, 2022, Cell Reports.

 ## Simulated spike trains
-To demonstrate the entire pipeline for simulated spike trains, a st_sim.m is available.
-To run it, you will need the following:
+To demonstrate the entire pipeline for simulated spike trains, use st_sim.m.

 ## Neuronal spike trains
-To demonstrate the entire pipeline for three recorded spike trains, a st_neuronal.m is available.
-To run it, you will need the following:
+To demonstrate the entire pipeline for real neuronal spike trains, use st_neuronal.m is available.

 ### Routines
 - st_sim.m